munificent/craftinginterpreters/book/hash-tables.md

 2. It must be *uniform*.
 Given a typical set of inputs, it should produce a wide and evenly-distributed range of output numbers, with as few clumps or patterns as possible.
-You want it <span name="scatter">scatter</span> values across the whole numeric range.
-That minimizes collisions and clustering, both of which can tank a hash table's performance.
+We want it to <span name="scatter">scatter</span>
+    values across the whole numeric range to minimize collisions and clustering.

 3. It must be *fast*.
 Every operation on the hash table requires us to hash the key first.
 If hashing is slow, it can potentially cancel out the speed of